Badgerati/Pode/docs/Tutorials/WebSockets.md

 ### Listening

 On the server side, the only real work required is to register a new endpoint to listen on.
-To do this you can use the normal [`Add-PodeEndpoint`](../../Functions/Core/Add-PodeEndpoint) function, but with a protocol of either `Ws` or `Wss`:
+To do this you can use the normal [`Add-PodeEndpoint`](../../Functions/Core/Add-PodeEndpoint), but with a protocol of either `Ws` or `Wss`:

 ```powershell
 Add-PodeEndpoint -Address * -Port 8091 -Protocol Ws